-This article was written by Kevin Cooper, Aniekan Inoyo, Amanda L. Ray and Madelynn Traylor, all TechBuzz contributors.
+This article is AT&T sponsored content written by Kevin Cooper, Aniekan Inoyo, Amanda L. Ray and Madelynn Traylor, TechBuzz contributors.
 The statements in this article are their own and don’t necessarily represent the positions, strategies, or opinions of AT&T.

 * Data provided by Statista.